mciniselli/T5_Replication_Package/README.md

     | android token     |                 69.26 |                  64.83 |                    63.77 |
     | overall           |                 59.29 |                  56.24 |                    54.10 |

-    You can see that training a model with multiple tasks is beneficial for all the tasks.
-    The pretraining is useful to increase the performances of each model.

     You can find the models and the predictions [here](https://drive.google.com/drive/folders/1tRsKzKvcmJRaczOUzYHmhIlR8WZR38qY?usp=sharing)

-### Score Analysis
+### Analysis of the Prediction Confidence
-We chose the **best model** found (i.e., multi-task model with pre-training) to further analyze its performance.
+We chose the **best model** found (i.e., multi-task model with pre-training) to further analyze its performance, and in particular the reliability of the prediction confidence as a proxy for the prediction quality.
 T5 returns a **score** for each prediction, ranging from minus infinity to 0.
 This score is the log likelihood of the prediction itself.
 It means that if the score is 0 then the log likelihood (ln) of the prediction is 0.
 So the likelihood is 1 and this implies that the model has confidence 100\% that the prediction is correct (high confidence).
 If the score is -2 then the log likelihood of the prediction is -2.
 So the likelihood is 0.14 and this implies that the model has confidence 14\% that the prediction is correct (low confidence).

 To compute the score file you can run the notebook **evaluate_score.ipynb** in `Score` folder.

-To see the percentage of perfect prediction for each class and the analysis of Levenshtein distance among all classes you can run:
+To see the percentage of perfect prediction for each confidence interval and the analysis of Levenshtein distance among all confidence intervals you can run:
 ```
 python3 score_analysis.py --input_path <folder_with_input_files> --score_path <path_to_score_file> --score
 ```